Dissolution of the union between Norway and Sweden: Consul affair

 The conflict came to a head over the so-called "consul affair" in which successive Norwegian governments insisted that Norway should establish its own consular offices abroad rather than rely on the common consulates appointed by the Swedish foreign minister.
 The criticism in Norway was manifold.
-First, several consuls were neither Norwegian or Swedish but from the country in which they resided.
+First, several consuls were neither Norwegian nor Swedish but from the country in which they resided.
 Although they were supposed to represent Norway, they knew little about Norwegian needs and conditions.
 Second, there was also criticism that the existing network of consulates in Europe prioritised Swedish interests over Norwegian trade (thus delaying the modernisation of the tonnage tax despite cross-political agreement in Norway for such changes).
-Third, although Norway had expanded its trading areas from Europe to North and South America, the West Indies, Africa and Asia, none of these areas were particularly well covered by the existing consular network.
+Third, although Norway had expanded its trading areas from Europe to North and South America, the West Indies, Africa and Asia, none of these areas were particularly well-covered by the existing consular network.

 Furthermore, while in most other Western countries it was common practice for good consuls to become diplomats, it was the opposite for Sweden.
 Diplomats with no experience as consuls were often used as such.
 Thus, they had a more diplomatic than commercial approach.
 A further problem was that while the international trend was that industrialisation and free trade needed larger markets, and consulates thus had a large trade-oriented task, the Swedish Parliament was dominated by protectionist trade policy.
 The consulates thus had to respond to both Norwegian offensive trade interests and Swedish skepticism on trade.